 A push for official page detection

 Google has made a change that will allow them to determine better which webpages are official.
 In accordance, Google will rank sites they feel are official higher.

 “We try hard to give our users the most relevant and authoritative results.
 With this change, we adjusted how we attempt to determine which pages are official.
 This will tend to rank official websites even higher in our ranking,” says Google

-When queries involve a specific date there are often certain qualities that must be present in the results.
-Because of this, Google ha changed how they handle freshness of queries when a date range is selected.
+When queries involve a specific date, there are often certain qualities that must be present in the results.
+Because of this, Google has changed how they handle the freshness of queries when a date range is selected.
 This will simply give users more accurate results.

 Prediction fix for IME queries

 According to Google, “This change improves how Autocomplete handles IME queries (queries which contain non-Latin characters).
 Autocomplete was previously storing the intermediate keystrokes needed to type each character, which would sometimes result in gibberish predictions for Hebrew, Russian and Arabic.”

 Google seemed almost skittish when they released this information.
 They have cautioned webmasters not to try to manipulate their website’s data to perform better from a global search engine optimization perspective.
 Although these changes are numerous, they do feel reasonably insignificant.
 SEO Inc. will be keeping a close eye on how they alter search traffic.